 Fiat has received 96 subsidies to bring its total up to $2.06 billion, and it’s obvious that the government sees the importance of helping the company prop up its American businesses.
 With several production plants and dealerships operating across the U.S., hopefully it turns out to be a worthwhile investment.

 5. Ford — $2.52 Billion

-It doesn’t get much more ‘American’ than the Ford Motor Company, which itself has allocated $2.52 billion in government funding as of late.
-Spread across 193 separate appropriations, the subsidies have been able to help Ford recover from the financial crisis and adapt to a world that looks more and more like it have less cars on the road in coming years.
-Ford has been able to avoid, by and large, some of the other issues other American manufactures have had to deal with, but it still faces an uncertain future.
+It doesn’t get much more “American” than the Ford Motor Company, which itself has allocated $2.52 billion in government funding as of late.
+Spread across 193 separate appropriations, the subsidies have been able to help Ford recover from the financial crisis and adapt to a world that looks more and more like it will have fewer cars on the road in coming years.
+Ford has been able to avoid, by and large, some of the issues other American manufactures have had to deal with, but it still faces an uncertain future.

 Ford has seen revenues surge as new technology, features, and models have been added to its lineup.
 It’s still the maker of the best selling car in America, the F-150, and its Fusion sedan has been winning over many in the sedan segment.
 However, for a company that is pulling in $7.2 billion in profits, as reported by The Guardian, it does bring up questions as to why the company is getting so much from the taxpayers when it is more than profitable.

 4. General Motors — $3.58 Billion

 Detroit’s own General Motors was found to be getting $3.58 billion in subsidies, coming in from 320 individual appropriations.
 Having survived bankruptcy on the backs of the taxpayers in 2009, GM took drastic measures to return itself to profitability.
 Several brands were cut from under the GM umbrella, leaving just four still in production.
 GM looked to be on a path toward stability until recent happenings quickly returned the company to the public’s ire.